Uniform Approximation of Eigenproblems of a Large-Scale Parameter-Dependent Hermitian Matrix: Abstract

 \section{Abstract}

-We consider the approximation of the smallest eigenvalue of a large parameter-dependent Hermitian matrix over a continuum compact domain.
-Our approach is based on approximating the smallest eigenvalue by the one obtained by projecting the large matrix onto a suitable small subspace, a practice widely employed in the literature.
-The projection subspaces are constructed iteratively (to reduce the error of the approximation where it is large) with the addition of the eigenvectors of the parameter-dependent matrix at the parameter values where a surrogate error is maximal.
-The surrogate error is the gap between the approximation and a lower bound for the smallest eigenvalue proposed in [Sirkovic and Kressner, SIAM J. Matrix Anal.
-Appl., 37(2), 2016].
+{We consider the uniform approximation of the smallest eigenvalue of a large parameter-dependent Hermitian matrix by that of a smaller counterpart obtained through projections.
+The projection subspaces are constructed iteratively by means of a greedy strategy; at each iteration the parameter where a surrogate error is maximal is computed and the eigenvectors associated with the smallest eigenvalues at the maximizing parameter value are added to the subspace.
 Unlike the classical approaches, such as the successive constraint method, that maximize such surrogate errors over a discrete and finite set, we maximize the surrogate error over the continuum of all permissible parameter values globally.
-We put particular attention to the lower bound, which enables us to formally prove the global convergence of our framework both in finite-dimensional and infinite-dimensional settings.
-In the second part, we focus on the approximation of the smallest singular value of a large parameter-dependent matrix, in case it is non-Hermitian, and propose another subspace framework to construct a small parameter-dependent non-Hermitian matrix whose smallest singular value approximates the original large-scale smallest singular value.
-We perform numerical experiments on synthetic examples, as well as on real examples arising from parametric PDEs.
-The numerical experiments show that the proposed techniques are able to drastically reduce the size of the large parameter-dependent matrix, while ensuring an approximation error for the smallest eigenvalue/singular value below the prescribed tolerance.
+We formally prove that the projected eigenvalue function converges to the actual eigenvalue function uniformly.
+In the second part, we focus on the uniform approximation of the smallest singular value of a large parameter-dependent matrix, in case it is non-Hermitian.
+The proposed frameworks on numerical examples, including those arising from discretizations of parametric PDEs, reduce the size of the large matrix-valued function drastically, while retaining a high accuracy over all permissible parameter values.} \keywords{smallest eigenvalue; Hermitian matrix; parameter-dependent eigenvalue problem; Hermite interpolation; large scale; subspace projection; uniform convergence; successive constraint method; linear program.}